KarissaLowe/Vertical-Farm-Bees/README.md

 Descriptions of R files:
 </p>

+* Strawberry and Plant Analysis
-* Question 1 - Were the number of berries produced by plants different between treatments and season trials?
-R code for Figure 1 and the Zero-inflated regression (and additional T Tests) to compare values
+** Question 1 - Were the number of berries produced by plants different between treatments and season trials?
+This file contains R code for Figure 1 and the Zero-inflated regression (and additional T Tests) to compare number of berries.